altgans/altgans.github.io/src/posts/linux-setup.md

 TODO notify my when I run a command for which I have a fish alias/function (like `yazi` instead of `y`)

 2025-10-19 20:43
-added a shortcut for opening my syncthing localhost url via `fuzzel` (by creating an .desktop file in `/home/jst/.local/share/applications`)
+added a shortcut for opening my syncthing localhost url via `fuzzel` (by creating a .desktop file in `/home/jst/.local/share/applications`)
 I think this is a good way to remember localhost URLs (syncthing, paperless, synology-gui, gitea, pihole, ...)

 ```desktop